 Combining these tools with proper analysis can help ensure optimal website performance, enabling developers to address potential bottlenecks and deliver seamless user experiences.

-Select Metrics: The crucial metrics to consider measuring are the first contentful paint, the largest contentful paint, the time to interact, and the cumulative layout shift.
+Select Metrics: We will focus on the key metrics of first contentful paint, largest contentful paint, time to interact, and cumulative layout shift.

 Source: medium